Friday, June 12, 2026

 Misconception: It Replaces Understanding

-SRS preserves what you learn from books, databases, and model games, it does not teach ideas from scratch.
+SRS preserves what you learn from books, reference collections, and model games: it does not teach ideas from scratch.
 If you cannot explain why a move works, the memory will collapse when an opponent deviates on move six.
 Study first for meaning, then use spaced reviews to keep it alive.

 Put Spaced Repetition Into Your Training